We develop and deliver world-class training for the fire sprinkler industry.

 New classes will be posted as they become available.
 Check back often!

-The Academy Exams program has delivered it's 100th certification in the state of Florida!
+Nearly 400 Certifications earned from the Academy Exams program in the state of Florida!

-The program was initiated by the Florida Fire Sprinkler Association, a chapter of the NFSA, and created by stakeholders from all across Florida.
+The program was initiated by the Florida Fire Sprinkler Association, a chapter of the NFSA, and created by stakeholders from all across Florida, including the AFSA's Florida Chapter.
 The first certifications were delivered in September of 2012.

 Congratulations to all those that have received their Academy Certifications!